wuyichen24/system-design-knowledge/patterns/transaction_patterns/Try_Confirm_Cancel.md

 - No combinatorial explosion or error path complexity.

 ### Cons
-- Cost more efforts on development.
+- Cost more efforts on development (Especially, you need to write more code for rollback operations).

 ## Consideration
 | Topic | Consideration | Possible Solution Options |